smartoptics/sosnmp/docs/source/index.rst

 If you are having trouble with PySNMP, please check the following section.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    /troubleshooting

 Downloads
 ---------

-Best way is usually to
+Best way is usually to install PySNMP using `PySNMP PyPI package`_.

 .. code-block:: bash